 Employment Law Firm Serving Concord, California

-Stephen Danz and Associates is one of California’s leading and largest firms for plaintiff’s side employment law actions.
+Stephen Danz and Associates is a statewide California employee-side law firm representing employees in and around Concord.
 What distinguishes us is our size, experience, resources, and knowledge of the local courts.
 In Concord, our firm has represented the unique needs of each of the clients that have reached out to us.
 We hold our reputation in the highest regard and provide unwavering commitment to the hundreds of clients we have represented.
 Our attorneys have years of experience advocating for our clients alongside of agencies like the Equal Employment Opportunity Commission and the Department of Labor.
 We are highly specialized and handle complex employment lawsuits where private individuals trust us to bring forth their cases in local, state and federal courts.

 The Basics: Most Common Form of Discrimination is the Violation of the Fair Employment and Housing Act